 - Running parallel submakes in stub mode Stubs finish instantaneously and discover jobs as quickly as possible so the build is as concurrent as possible. - Creating a single logical Make instance New Make instances are started by the top-level Electric Make process only and their targets are integrated into the global dependency tree.
-Electric Make can then track dependencies across Make instances and use its conflict resolution technology to re-order jobs that may have run too soon. - Capturing submake invocations By capturing submake invocations as they occur, the submake stub works with your makefiles and builds scripts for the majority of cases "as-is."
+Electric Make can then track dependencies across Make instances and use its conflict resolution technology to re-order jobs that may have run too soon.

+• Capturing submake invocations - By capturing submake invocations as they occur, the submake stub works with your makefiles and builds scripts for the majority of cases "as-is."
 However, the stub introduces a behavior change that may require some makefile changes.
-See "Submake Stub Compatibility" on page 5-6.
+See Make Compatibility and Extensions.